nckturner/enhancements/keps/sig-auth/2718-20210511-client-exec-proxy/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The motivation for this KEP stems from the inability of the existing authentication mechanisms to satisfy the author's requirement to implement a Kubernetes client that implements AWS's request signing process, known as Signature Version 4 (sig-v4).
-In order to implement sig-v4, a canonical version of the request must be created, combined with any requered additional metadata, signed by the secret key, and the signature appended to the request in a header or query string parameter.
+The motivation for this KEP stems from the inability of the existing authentication mechanisms to satisfy the author's requirement to implement a Kubernetes client that implements AWS's request signing process, known as Signature Version 4 (sig-v4) [[1]](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) [[2]](https://github.com/kubernetes/kubernetes/issues/92535).
+In order to implement sig-v4, a canonical version of the request must be created, combined with any required additional metadata, signed by the secret key, and the signature appended to the request in a header or query string parameter.
 In order to achieve this, the request signer must have access to the entire request, so the existing exec-based authentication is unsatisfactory.
-A generic solution is desirable to satisfy all other future request signing feature requests.
+A generic solution is desirable to satisfy other future request signing or request modifying feature requests.

 The solution that exists today is to use the existing proxy configuration in client-go.
 The includes configuring a proxy via the environment variables, HTTP_PROXY or HTTPS_PROXY, or using the explicit proxy URL supported by kubeconfig [[3]](https://github.com/kubernetes/kubernetes/pull/81443).
-The problem with the solutions that exists today is that the operator experience of setting up and managing such a solution is poor.
+The problem with this solution is that the operator experience of setting up and managing an external proxy is poor.
 For example, to implement a request signing proxy for kubelet, one has to manage the proxy process with an init system of some kind, and secure the proxy endpoint, both of which require significant, non-trivial configuration outside of Kubernetes.

+Another use case is using an external TLS certificate signer [[4]](https://github.com/kubernetes/enhancements/pull/1749).
+This would allow usage of TLS client certificates within client-go, by delegating digital key operations to extarnal processes, for example, an HSM.

 ### Goals